 While available information does not substantiate any ongoing instances of extraterritorial refoulement, to the extent of CPR’s knowledge, there are no other significant changes regarding shortcomings for persons refused entry at the border.
 As such, the situation in relation to refusals of entry and related possible risks of refoulement remains unclear.

 The UN Committee Against Torture noted in 2019 that Portugal should “[e]sure that, in practice, no one may be expelled, returned or extradited to another State where there are substantial grounds for believing that he or she would run a personal and foreseeable risk of being subjected to torture and ill-treatment” and that procedural safeguards and effective remedies regarding the prohibition of refoulement are available.

 While sea arrivals are not common in Portugal, since December 2019, multiple groups of people from Morocco arrived by sea in small boats in the region of Algarve.
-According to the information provided by SEF, 66 applications for international protection were made throughout 2020 within this context.
+In November 2021, 37 persons were rescued by the Portuguese authorities in international waters.
+According to the information provided by SEF, in 2021, 48 persons arrived in the country by sea, the majority of whom applied for international protection.

 Articles 2(aa), 47 and 65 Asylum Act; Articles 31(6), 40(4) and 143 Immigration Act.